Ben Lomond Summit – From Moke Lake

-I took an alternative route up to ben Lomond.
+I took an alternative route up to Ben Lomond.
 I had stayed at the fabulous DoC campground at Moke Lake the night before, and upon inspection of the topo map, saw that I could take an alternative route.
-The Moonlight track starts at Lake Moke and winds around the back of the mountains.
-From there I turned and and walked up around the flank of Bowen Peak to the Ben Lomond saddle.
+The Moonlight track starts at Moke Lake and winds around the back of the mountains.
+From there I turned and walked up around the flank of Bowen Peak to the Ben Lomond saddle.

-I left the campsite at 6.45am, and crossed the stile into the farmland area.
-Following the 4 wheel drive track, it wound up and down adjacent to the Moke creek.
+I left the campsite at 6.45 am and crossed the stile into the farmland area.
+Following the four-wheel-drive track, it wound up and down adjacent to the Moke creek.
 The track goes through a working station, so I came across lots of sheep and cows, which I did my best to avoid.

 The mountain views in every direction were amazing.
 After around 5km the track plunged steeply downhill to the river and back up again.
-Shortly afterwards, at around 8am I was at the turning to start the climb, off to the right in a grove of poplar trees.
+Shortly afterward, at around 8 am I was at the turning to start the climb, off to the right in a grove of poplar trees.

 Moonlight track to Ben Lomond Saddle

-There was no signage for the track, and as usual I was glad I had my Backcountry Navigator topo maps app to follow on my phone.
+There was no signage for the track, and as usual, I was glad I had my topo maps app to follow on my phone.
 There were a few farm buildings here, and according to the map I climbed up to the right of them, then headed left behind them.
-Within a few minutes I found a steep 4 wheel drive track which climbed up to the right.
+Within a few minutes, I found a steep four-wheel-drive track that climbed up to the right.

 The track was still on Ben Lomond station private land, so wasn’t marked in the usual (DoC) way with orange markers.
 There were a few random poles en-route, mostly unmarked.

 I started up again.
-The flank of the mountain was little boggy in places, and now mostly grassy tussocks.
-At 8.50am I crossed a stile with an orange marker.
+The flank of the mountain was a little boggy in places, and now mostly grassy tussocks.
+At 8.50 am I crossed a stile with an orange marker.

 I was suddenly hit with a wave of an unforgettable strong, musky scent – which could only mean one thing.
 I was downwind of a flock of around 10 goats.
 They weren’t at all bothered by me, and I had to shoo them off the path.
 I also heard a couple of Kea (alpine parrots).

-I reached the saddle at 10am and began the climb.
+I reached the saddle at 10 am and began the climb.
 A marker indicated that the summit climb (approximately 400m in elevation from here) would take an hour.
 It was almost spot on.
-I took 55 minutes to get to the top.
+It took 55 minutes to get to the top.
 The track was very steep from the mid-section and pretty rugged with some light scrambling, but nothing too bad.

-It was pretty windy up on the top, so I quickly ate a sandwich, had a chat with the couple of other people at the summit, then made my way back down.
+It was pretty windy up on the top, so I quickly ate a sandwich, had a chat with a couple of other people at the summit, then made my way back down.